Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 When aesthetics are everything, you may find this Neorest NX toilet appealing with its curvy exterior.
 The seamless integration of washlet and toilet offers more ceramic surfaces, with lesser joining parts.
 It's a stark difference from the usual Neorest look and feel.

-But beneath the futuristic appearance lies the all new Tornado flushing system which offers higher bowl rinsing efficiency and flushing power.
-And the new rimless bowl design is even easier to clean and maintain than all its predecessor.
+But beneath the futuristic appearance lies the all-new Tornado flushing system which offers higher bowl rinsing efficiency and flushing power.
+And the new rimless bowl design is even easier to clean and maintain than all its predecessors.

-Following the tradition of the Neorest 700 & Wall Hung washlet (Neorest AC & EW), the NX comes in 2 version – NX1 and NX2.
-The NX2 is the higher end model with the Actilight feature.
+Following the tradition of the Neorest 700 & Wall Hung washlet (Neorest AC & EW), the NX comes in 2 versions – NX1 and NX2.
+The NX2 is the higher-end model with the Actilight feature.
 You can probably guess its price if you have read this far.

 The NX1 is more palatable (as usual, at half the price of the Actilight model) but still expensive.
 You may want to get a feel of its price on Amazon.
 Or read the full Neorest NX review before making your decision.

 Neorest AC or Neorest EW? – Getting The Hang Of It

 With wall-hung toilets becoming more and more commonplace these days, why not have a go at it if you are remodeling your bathroom.
 You will love the clean and spacious look around the toilet.
 And cleaning is no longer a chore with a Neorest wall hung toilet.

 Just like the 700 series, there's the decision of Actilight or eWater+ to make.
 Of course, that will depend mainly on your budget.
 Do you think the Ultra Violet Light feature is worth another 6 or 7 thousand dollars?
 Otherwise, the Neorest EW is just as effective in keeping the toilet free of germs and bacteria 24/7.